Medical expert of the article

 Classification of chronic renal failure

-There are many different classifications of renal dysfunction, developed by domestic and foreign authors and based on different principles.
-As the latter are: the value of glomerular filtration, the concentration of serum creatinine, a violation of tubular function and the staging of clinical symptoms.
-In our country there is no single generally accepted classification of renal dysfunction in children.
+There are many different classifications of renal dysfunction developed by domestic and foreign authors and based on different principles.
+The latter are: the value of glomerular filtration, the concentration of serum creatinine, the dysfunction of the tubules and the staging of clinical symptoms.
+In our country, there is no single generally accepted classification of renal dysfunction in children.

-- partial chronic renal failure - isolated or combined renal dysfunction;
+- partial chronic renal failure - isolated or combined impairment of renal function;

-- terminal chronic renal failure is the final stage of the disease, in which most of the nephrons do not function and the compensatory possibilities of the kidneys are exhausted.
-GFR at this stage is less than 15 ml / min.
+- terminal chronic renal failure - the final stage of the disease, in which most of the nephrons do not function and the compensatory capacity of the kidneys is exhausted.
+The SCF at this stage is less than 15 ml/min.

-It is important to take into account that the clinical signs of chronic renal failure largely depend on the underlying disease that led to its development.
-The progression of the disease with the defeat of the glomerular apparatus and the primary involvement in the process of tubulointerstitutions takes place in different ways.
-From these positions of great interest is the classification of violations of kidney functions in children, proposed by MS. Ignatova et al. (1986), which takes into account the dominant substrate of injury.
+It is important to consider that the clinical signs of chronic renal failure largely depend on the underlying disease that led to its development.
+The progression of the disease with damage to the glomerular apparatus and predominant involvement of the tubulointerstitium in the process proceeds differently.
+From this standpoint, the classification of renal dysfunction in children proposed by M.S.
+Ignatova et al. (1986), which takes into account the dominant substrate of the lesion, is of great interest.

 Degree of violations |